celebitolga/netflix-clone/README.md

 ## Development server

-The site works only on the computer.
+The site works only on the desktop.
 Its not responsive

 https://celebitolga.github.io/netflix-clone/